ROBMYERS1856/University-of-Minnesota-/week8/Networking Fundamentals Rocking your network.md

 ![picture](IMAGE1/phase4_suspiciousActivity.PNG)

+## ARP is layer 3 of the OSI model or the Network Layer
-## ARP and HTTP is layer 2 of the OSI model or the Data Layer
+## HTTP is layer 7 of the OSI model or the Application Layer

+# Guidelines for your Submission:

+List the steps and commands used to complete the tasks.

+List any vulnerabilities discovered.

+List any findings associated to a hacker.

+Document the mitigation recommendations to protect against the discovered vulnerabilities.

+Document the OSI layer where the findings were found.